AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 ## Design Modifications

 In order to begin collecting quantitative data, the team set up a photometer.
 The photometer will be used in testing to determine how water is flowing through the sludge blanket.
-If[**CEO: mention briefly how the photometer will be used** addressed NB]
+A plug of red dye will be injected to the influent pipe in the UASB.
+Then, the photometer will measure the concentration of red dye coming out of the model UASB reactor in the effluent tube.
+If the reactor is functioning properly, the red dye will come out of the [**CEO: mention briefly how the photometer will be used** addressed NB]

 With the help of Monroe, the team decided to find a new substance to model our sludge blanket.
 While tapioca has a similar consistency to sludge, it degrades much too quickly to be a feasible testing substitute.
 Chia seeds were chosen as a replacement to model the sludge blanket since they do not degrade as quickly as tapioca does.